Here are 5 concepts to help anyone understand just what Business Intelligence is, what it can do, and who it's for.

 Marketing campaigns can be based on these pieces of information, and salespeople will know exactly which angle to take when next contacting a customer.

-If you’d like to learn more about BI systems, feel free to have a browse through our website for more information.
+If you’d like to learn more about BI systems, feel free to browse through our website for more information.
 Alternatively, if you’d like to see a system in action, please feel free to book a book a free online demo today.